Skip to main content

 Access levels

-Access levels determine which workspace settings and objects individual users are allowed to access.
+Access levels determine which workspace settings and objects individual users can access.

-• The Guest level only has access to objects explicitly shared with them.
+• Guest: Can only view objects explicitly shared with them.

-• The Member level has access to objects explicitly shared with them plus objects shared with the “All workspace members” group, and can create new objects.
+• Member: Can view and edit objects explicitly shared with them, plus objects shared with the "All workspace members" group.
+They can also create new objects.

-• The Admin level has access to all objects in the workspace and can manage workspace settings, subscription, and users.
+• Admin: Can view and edit all objects in the workspace and manage workspace settings, subscriptions, and users.

-• The Owner level has the same permissions as the Admin level.
-It is automatically assigned to the person who initially registered for the account, and cannot be changed from within Ahrefs.
+• Owner: has the same permissions as Admin.
+This level is automatically assigned to the person who initially registered for the account, and cannot be changed from within Ahrefs.

 A user’s access level must be defined when inviting them to the workspace.
 This level can be changed at any time from Account settings > Members.